hiteshnarayan/Multimodal-Emotion-Recognition/README.md

 # Multimodal-Emotion-Recognition
-eep Learning approach for emotion classification using unimodal models and early/late fusion techniques in PyTorch.
+Deep Learning approach for emotion classification using unimodal models and early/late fusion techniques in PyTorch.